The First Joint Collaborative Meeting

-The first collaborative meeting will be with you, your lawyer, your spouse and their lawyer.
-You will have a quick confidential briefing with your lawyer to go over any urgent issues, answer any last minute questions.
-The location and duration of the meeting is confirmed.
+The first collaborative meeting will be with you, your lawyer, your spouse, and their lawyer.
+You will have a quick confidential briefing with your lawyer to go over any urgent issues, answer any last-minute questions.
+The location and duration of the meeting are confirmed.

 The best advice is to simply be prepared.
 Before you finalized your list of what you want to achieve, you may have taken some notes of the highs and lows of your relationship.
-What behaviour favoured an environment for good discussions and durable decisions?
+What behavior favored an environment for good discussions and durable decisions?
 What hot buttons need to be discussed and resolved before negotiations are able to proceed?

 Consider the children’s needs.
-Are sharing more of the responsibilities a possibility or maybe the role you now have with the children is what you want to keep doing.
+Is sharing more of the responsibilities a possibility or maybe the role you now have with the children is what you want to keep doing.

 The lawyers will have sent around a draft agenda with the preliminary item identified as the review and signing of the Participation Agreement.
 This signed agreement starts the collaborative process.

-Dialogue will be productive when egos are left outside, communication is respectful, and the room is welcoming.
+The dialogue will be productive when egos are left outside, communication is respectful, and the room is welcoming.
 A round or rectangular table (absent seating at the ends of the table) permits every participant to see the other and to hear what’s being said.
-Erasable white boards are a good aid for those who like to develop decision trees and flow charts, tables and graphs.
+Erasable whiteboards are a good aid for those who like to develop decision trees and flow charts, tables and graphs.
 Interrupting a speaker, issuing threats, and inappropriate language are not permitted.